 Almost certainly in the early C17 heavy buttresses were added at both ends of the nave and against the sides of the chancel (the western one is dated 1624).
 The lower parts of the buttresses against the south side of the tower were joined, hiding the C12 walling behind, and any reduction in height seems most likely then.
 The enlargement of the C12 windows of the nave may have been done at the same time.
 A sundial on the south porch is dated 1626, though said (Church guide) not to be in its original position, and this supports the early C17 date for the work as a whole.

 Though some of these buttresses, especially that on the south side of the chancel, were altered in the C19, they were kept for structural reasons.
-There was considerable work during that century, starting with an abortive proposal to extend the church in 1836 (ICBS).
-Unusually for the date, one of the options was to replace the chancel by a larger one.
+There was considerable work during that century, including a restoration of the exterior which Sir Stephen Glynne mentions (SRS 101 p305).
+Unfortunately no more precise date for his visit is known than before 1840, so it is impossible to find out whether this was in any way linked with an abortive proposal to extend the church in 1836 (ICBS).
+The ICBS would not usually have given a grant at this time if work came to be limited to repairs as opposed to increasing the number of available places.
+Unusually for the date, one original proposal was to replace the chancel by a larger one.
 A more conventional restoration started in 1860-61 with the nave and tower and the addition of a north aisle.
 Again, unusually for the date, the aisle and arcade are neo-Norman with an extraordinary west doorway inside with a head like a star.
 The architect was C E Davis (BN 7 p613), with J Clarke in an apparently advisory capacity.
 According to PP125, less than £900 had been spent by 1875 and though the only existing feature to be replaced entirely was the south west window, the sum is likely to be under-estimated.
 Sir A Webb restored the chancel in 1889 (CDK 1888 pt 2 p139), replacing much of the roof and rebuilding or refacing the east wall with three lancets, though the east window then contained glass of 1883 (see below), suggesting there had been earlier work to the chancel.
 Webb also replaced a smaller vestry north of the tower by Davis.
 His replacement has a gable at right-angles to the church and a conspicuous chimney.
 Fortunately, he kept Davis’s doorway from the aisle.
 Most of the east wall was also rebuilt but even so, the cost of £8000, as stated in KD 1899, seems by contrast a probable over-estimate.

 Commandments etc: (Now in north aisle) Painted boards bearing the Ten Commandments and the Lord’s Prayer.
 They appear to have been repainted recently, but are probably C18 in origin.